tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 We’re paraphrasing the requirements listed in the official React native [documentation](https://facebook.github.io/react-native/docs/getting-started.html).
 It’s a good idea to check the details there before getting started.

 Make sure you have the latest version of [Xcode](https://developer.apple.com/xcode/download/) installed.
-When Apple rolls out new major releases of Xcode, breaking changes are often introduced.
+When Apple rolls out new major releases of Xcode (and often even in minor releases), breaking changes are often introduced.
 Do yourself a favor and start out with the latest to avoid serious pain later.

 ## Creating your First Project